Table of contents

 1. Build employee engagement

-Unfortunately, only one-third of employees say they’re very engaged, and disengaged employees cost the U.S. over $450 billion per year in lost productivity.
-Failing to give employees a voice brings down engagement.
+Unfortunately, only one-third of employees say they’re very engaged, and with disengaged employees costing the world $8.8 trillion in lost productivity, retention is non-negotiable.
+Failing to give employees a voice only brings down engagement.

 An engagement platform can help you ask the right questions and reveal how employees truly feel about their role, team, and manager.
-In place of long annual surveys that aren’t actionable, try pulse surveys, short sets of questions sent on a recurring basis to measure employee engagement in real time.
-Outside of surveys, HR chatbots are a great way to create an always-on channel for employee feedback.
+In place of long annual surveys that aren’t actionable, try regular employee satisfaction surveys to help measure employee engagement in real-time.

 2. Get recognition and rewards right

-To make consistent recognition a reality, prioritize both social recognition and monetary rewards, by using a recognition platform that lets employees — in-office, remote, and offline — accumulate and redeem points for rewards that actually matter to them.
+To make consistent recognition a reality, prioritize both social recognition and monetary rewards, by using an employee engagement platform that lets employees — in-office, remote, and offline — accumulate and redeem points for rewards that actually matter to them.

 3. Recruit the right employees